PBX and VoIP Phone Systems for Small Businesses

 For you to decide if your business needs a PBX or VoIP phone system, first, you should make yourself familiar with the costs and features of each of them.
 Below are the focus points you have to remember during your decision-making process.

 What specific features do you expect from your new phone system?
-Would you like a real-time management, locally-based hardware, or call management?
+Would you like real-time management, locally-based hardware, or call management?
 If these questions got a yes as an answer, what you need is a PBX system.
-But, in case you don’t like local main equipment and instead, you want a cloud-based management as well as redundant and portable solution, a VoIP system might be a better consideration.
+But, in case you don’t like local main equipment and instead, you want a cloud-based management as well as a redundant and portable solution, a VoIP system might be a better consideration.
 PBX got simpler features, while VoIP has more complex features.

 Deployment Time Frame

 How fast do you need or want your phone system to be active?
-There are systems which have easy plug and play systems.
+There are systems that have easy plug and play systems.
 On the other hand, others will require you to wait for the carriers to finish some steps before you can begin using the system.
 PBX needs lead time while VoIP has quick deployment.

 Will you be willing to spend for high setup expenses and get a cheaper call rate with a lower quality for calls?
 PBX is traditionally pricier, while VoIP is cheaper with basic features.